digital-science/dimcli/docs/_sources/readme.md.txt

 #### Important

-* you must always have an entry in the configuration called `[instance.live]`
+* you must always have an entry in the credentials file called `[instance.live]`
-* you'll have either a key or a username/password, so leave the other stuff blank.
+* depending on whether you authenticate using an API key or username & password, fill in the relevant details and just leave the other stuff blank.
 Eg this is a valid config snippet if you authenticate using a key:

 ```
 [instance.live]